 While 66% of marketers view analytics as strategically important and believe it’s easier to prove marketing impact today than in the past, only about 28% say they are effective at demonstrating value internally.

 For marketers to demonstrate value internally (prove social media ROI), these two important factors must be aligned

 - Written social media strategy to guide every piece of content published, including social ad campaigns.

-- Interest/buy-in throughout the company, from the top down.
+- Interest/buy-in throughout the organization, from the top down.

 It’s impossible to prove social media ROI without a written strategy.

 Why?
 Because a company must determine its unique message, its target audience, its goals and the strategy to achieve them.
 Skip those steps and you’re a rudderless ship searching for shore.

 Creating a plan and implementing it deliberately throughout the organization closes the gap between actions and results.

 Aligning KPIs with overall business goals and attributing leads to revenue are key components to a written social media strategy.
 Collecting and analyzing data as you’re executing your strategy allows you to tie your results back to your goals, thereby proving ROI.